scriptnull/ds-sll/README.md

 ## Contributing
 Any kind of contribution is welcomed.
 If you are adding new features , be sure to write the required tests for it.

+## Tests
+Tests are written with Mocha + inbuilt Node.js assert library.
+Initail commit has about 30+ tests.
+If you feel ds-sll is going wrong somewhere.
+You could report it in issues or better submit a pull request by describing the case in a test suite.
+You can track the build status from [travis-ci](https://travis-ci.org/scriptnull/ds-sll)

 ## License
 ![](https://raw.githubusercontent.com/scriptnull/bagpack/master/GPL.png)